Pallet: Variants

-Alternative uses
+Other uses

 Old and discarded wooden pallets can be used in pallet crafts and various furniture pieces.

 Discarded wooden pallets should not be used for firewood or crafts unless it has been determined that the wood in these pallets has not been treated with wood preservatives, fungicides and/or pesticides.
 Various pyrethrins and propiconazole are common treatments for wooden pallets.
 In addition, imported palletized goods are routinely fumigated with highly toxic pesticides.
 During use, harmful materials or chemicals also may spill on the pallet wood and be absorbed.

 Craft publications have advised readers to use pallets to build a skateboarding obstacle called a manual pad, barricades during amateur paintball games, or other sport-related items.
 Other publications have suggested using pallet wood for small animal cages or fences.
 Pallet wood has been recycled for use as furniture wood by at least one company.

 The acoustic guitar maker Taylor Guitars once produced a high quality "pallet guitar" made from pallet wood, in order to demonstrate the importance of construction technique versus expensive exotic woods.